 Be aware of greenwashing: a phenomenom in marketing.
 You can probably assume that products that have their environmental goodness splashed all over the label aren’t so great.
 Usually, it’s the products that are sitting quietly on the shelf (like baking soda and vinegar) that are your best bet.
 Research the product by checking the manufacturer’s website, and once you know that the product is safe, continue to purchase it.

 Look for the company’s environmental mission statement or commitment to the environment and find out what the manufacturer’s policy is on the environment or on sustainability.
 This will tell a great deal about the company.
 To learn how to avoid being greenwashed by eco-marketers, know the ‘truth’ in your ingredients by researching them, know the company and their sustainability practices and support local, where possible, when possible.

 70 per cent of consumers say they are willing to spend up to 20 per cent more for environmentally preferable items ~ Nancy Wright

 Investigate the ingredients in products you are planning to purchase.
+Green-washing is everywhere and especially rampant in products where companies are trying to portray themselves as eco-friendly but in fact, they are not!
 Looking at the ingredients is a good start to help you learn more about any product that you are using, especially if you are putting it on your body.
 If you can’t get the ingredients, it’s a good idea to stay clear of the product.
 What you don’t know may do damage.

 Here are 12 chemicals that studies have shown to have serious health impacts: